natejcq/Python4Everybody/README.md

 # Python4Everybody Specialization
-A collection of programs of  Python for Everybody offered by University of Michigan on Coursera
+A collection of programs of  Python for Everybody specialization offered by University of Michigan on Coursera

 ex_04_06 is the Assignment 4.6